HATT Food Relief Program

-HATT Foundation, Inc Food Assistance Program provides temporary food assistance for eligible low-income and needy children, families, and elders monthly.
+HATT Foundation Food Relief Program provides temporary food assistance for eligible low-income and needy children, families, and elders monthly.

-HATT Foundation, Inc does not discriminate against any individual or group because of race, religion, age, national origin, color, height, weight, marital status, genetic information, sex, sexual orientation, gender identity or expression, political beliefs or disability.
+HATT Foundation does not discriminate against any individual or group because of race, religion, age, national origin, color, height, weight, marital status, genetic information, sex, sexual orientation, gender identity or expression, political beliefs or disability.

-Individuals must pass all eligibility rules to get food assistance benefits.
+Individuals must pass all eligibility rules to get food relief benefits.
 Some of the eligibility rules are:

 Identity - Individuals must show proof they are the person they claim to be.
 Applicants and all members of their household must provide proof of their identity.